owera/versa-framework/CONTRIBUTING.md

     - Guidance on **how to reproduce the issue**.
 Ideally, this should have a small code sample that allows us to run and see the issue for ourselves to debug. **Please make sure that the token is not displayed**.
 If you cannot provide a code snippet, then let us know what the steps were, how often it happens, etc.
     - Tell us **what you expected to happen**, that way we can meet that expectation.
     - Tell us **what actually happens**.
 What ends up happening in reality?
 It's not helpful to say "it fails" or "it doesn't work".
 Say *how* it failed, do you get an exception?
 Does it hang?
 How are the expectations different from reality?
     - Tell us **information about your environment**.
-What version of versa framework are you using?
+What version of versacord framework are you using?
 How was it installed?
 What operating system are you running on?
 These are valuable questions and information that we use.

 If the bug report is missing this information then it'll take us longer to fix the issue.
 We will probably ask for clarification, and barring that if no response was given then the issue will be closed.